Beach Too Sandy, Bryan Too Breaky

 But when I was thinking about this this morning, I was curious if you have ever had someone go, I think that's about me and I should reach out.

 I'll try to remember because I feel like there might have been.
-There may have been.
+There may have been, I don't know if we've ever had someone do that.

-I don't know if we've ever had someone do that.
 We definitely have had people send in reviews mentioning them.

-So they'll say, like, my boss sent this over.
-Like, this was written on.
+So they'll say, like, my boss sent this over, like, this was written on, and then, which is always fun because then they'll give

-the backstory.
-Like, for context, you know, this woman came in drunk and she was carrying a dog or whatever.
+the backstory, like, for context, you know, this woman came in drunk and she was carrying a dog or whatever.
+Of course, the stuff the reviewer's leaving out of the review.

-So that's always fun, but I don't know that we've ever had someone say, like, I mean, like where we pick one and then someone else is like, wait, that's me.
+So that's always fun.
+But I don't know that we've ever had someone say, like, I mean, like, where we pick one and then someone else is like, wait, that's me.

 I don't think we've had that yet.
-No, but
+No, but I don't think so.

-they showed it to us and it was honestly like pretty like pretty normal.
-Like it wasn't that crazy.
+And it was honestly like pretty, like, pretty normal.
+Like, it wasn't that crazy.

-But then the owner said like, oh yeah, this person was high on Molly.
+But then the owner said, like, oh, yeah, this person was high on Molly.
 They were like hiding.

 They were in this alleyway.
-And we were like, oh, all of this is missing from this review.
+And what we were like, oh, all of this is missing from this review.

 This is amazing context.
-We're so glad you shared this with us.

-Because we would have been like, oh, okay, that's annoying that they wrote this.
+We're so glad you shared this with us because we would have been like, oh, okay, that's annoying that they wrote this.
 Oh, there's a lot more to this story, huh?

-That's a that's an interesting way to do it.
+When you put yourself up for crucifixion, that's an interesting way to do it.

 Yeah, that's a lot of episodes.
 That's a lot of episodes.